rancher/docs/content/rancher/v2.x/en/security/hardening-2.3.5/_index.md

 (even if policies are added that cause some pods to be treated as “isolated”), you can create a policy that explicitly allows all traffic in that namespace.
 Save the following `yaml` as `default-allow-all.yaml`.
-Additional [documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/) about network poilices can be found on the Kubernetes site.
+Additional [documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/) about network policies can be found on the Kubernetes site.

 > This `NetworkPolicy` is not recommended for production use